 The Prince Regent’s younger brother, the Duke of Clarence had 10 illegitimate children with actress Dorothea Jordan.
-Obviously, there were not allowed to inherit the throne.
-First, the children were born out of wedlock.
-Second, if he decided to marry Miss Jordan, his brother the Prince Regent would definitely refuse to grant permission.
+Obviously, they were not allowed to inherit the throne since they were born out of wedlock.
+If he decides to marry Miss Jordan, his brother the Prince Regent would definitely refuse to grant permission.

-A handsome cash settlement only made the bride-hunting more interesting, as Parliament was willing to increase the debt-ridden princes’ royal allowance if they find the right match.
+A handsome cash settlement only made the bride-hunting interesting.
+Parliament was willing to increase the debt-ridden princes’ royal allowance if they find the right match.